At a glance

 - A user with no workspace membership cannot reach any brain.

-- Per-brain ACLs (which member can use which brain) are not in V1.
-They land when a customer asks for them.
+- Per-brain access controls (which member can use which brain) are not offered today.
+They will be added when a customer requires them.

 Every authorization check happens server-side.
 The web UI hides things you can’t access; the server also rejects requests for them.